Space Shuttle Challenger disaster: Space Shuttle

 Two solid rocket boosters (SRBs), built by Morton Thiokol at the time of the disaster, provided the majority of thrust at liftoff.
 They were connected to the external tank, and burned for the first two minutes of flight.
 The SRBs separated from the orbiter once they had expended their fuel and fell into the Atlantic Ocean under a parachute.
 NASA retrieval teams recovered the SRBs and returned them to the Kennedy Space Center (KSC), where they were disassembled and their components were reused on future flights.

 Each SRB was constructed in four main sections at the factory in Utah and transported to KSC, then assembled in the Vehicle Assembly Building at KSC with three tang-and-clevis field joints, each joint consisting of a tang from the upper segment fitting into the clevis of the lower segment.
-Each field joint was sealed with two ~20 foot (6 meter) diameter Viton-rubber O-rings around the circumference of the SRB and had a cross-section diameter of 0.280 in.
+Each field joint was sealed with two 20 ft diameter Viton-rubber O-rings around the circumference of the SRB and had a cross-section diameter of 0.280 in.
 The O-rings were required to contain the hot, high-pressure gases produced by the burning solid propellant and allowed for the SRBs to be rated for crewed missions.
 The two O-rings were configured to create a double bore seal, and the gap between segments was filled with putty.
 When the motor was running, this configuration was designed to compress air in the gap against the upper O-ring, pressing it against the sealing surfaces of its seat.
-On the SRB Critical Items List, the O-rings were listed as Criticality 1R, which indicated that an O-ring failure could result in the destruction of the vehicle and loss of life, but it was considered a redundant system due to the secondary O-ring.
+On the SRB Critical Items List, the O-rings were listed as Criticality 1R, which indicated that an O-ring failure could result in the destruction of the vehicle and loss of life, and that it was considered a redundant system due to the secondary O-ring.